Umuzi-org/tech-department/content/topics/clean-code/general/_index.md

     some code that filters
     the results
     some code that sorts results
-    some code that displays the result after the sorting some logic that closes
+    some code that prints the result after the sorting some logic that closes
     the folder
 ```